rockhound03/CovidDataExplore/README.md

 ## Observations

 ## Status
-ReactJS table created but removed for the plot dashboard.
+State transport and covid case data plot dashboard.
 Currently implementing filter and plotting.
+State financial data will be added to dashboard to show relationship between shutdowns to financial status.
+ReactJS table with state filter function created.
+Table will be integrated with dashboard.